dlaliberte/google-visualization/closure-replacement-plan.md

 # Google Closure Replacement Plan

+Focus first on the files that have fewer dependencies.
+Then gradually move towards more complex areas.

 ## Priority Areas for Replacement

 ### 1. Core Utilities (High Priority)

 These are used throughout the codebase and should be replaced first:

 - **@closure/array/array**: Replace with native JavaScript array methods or lodash/fp-ts